florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 Surface-mounted permanent magnet synchronous motor computation
 ==============================================================
 This model represent a SM PMSM with non-salient radial flux and supplied with sinewave currents.
-This choice simplifies the modeling process with providing accurate representation of the PMSM characteristic.
-As in other PMSMs, the stator bore slots between adjacent teeth hold the wound cables, served as the electromagnets.
+This choice simplifies the modeling process while providing accurate representation of the PMSM characteristic.
+As in other PMSMs, the stator bore slots between adjacent teeth hold the wound cables, serving as the electromagnets.
 Unlike :ref:`AF PMSM <afpmsm>`, the permanent magnets are mounted directly on the rotor’s outer surface rather than embedded within it.

 .. image:: ../../../../../img/cylindrical_pmsm.svg